MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 > [!NOTE]
 > The feature is available in dev preview only.

 Shared meeting stage allows meeting participants to interact with and collaborate on app content in real time.
-It has feature to share the full tab app to the meeting stage using a share button from the app side panel.
+The users can share the entire app from the `sidePanel` to meeting stage for co-authoring or collaboration.
-New API's are added as part of
-The required context is `meetingStage` in the app manifest.
+New API's have already been added as part of the required context is `meetingStage` in the app manifest.
+With introdiction to interactive mode new APIs are added to the Teams Client SDK, which allows the users: the interactive mode experience provides the following actions:
+* To trigger share to stage for a specific component of the app from the app side panel.
+* To check whether the app is being shared to stage.

 A prerequisite is to have the `meetingSidePanel` context and it enables **Share** in the `meetingSidePanel`.
+To be able to share to stage, the apps will need "MeetingStage" value in one of the manifest fields.
+They will also need to build a side panel experience with buttons for invoking the share to stage APIs.
+Lastly, they will need to include the RSC permission string as a part of the App permissions.

 ![Share to stage during meeting experience](~/assets/images/apps-in-meetings/share_to_stage_during_meeting.png)